 Great news!
-The NAACP Parents’ Council of Montgomery County, MD has been selected to receive the Thalheimer award at the national NAACP convention in Detroit on July 24, 2019.
+The NAACP (National Association for the Advancement of Colored People) Parents’ Council of Montgomery County, MD has been selected to receive the Thalheimer award at the national NAACP convention in Detroit on July 24, 2019.

 “The Thalheimer Award is the NAACP’s top award given to branches and units for outstanding achievements.
 The honors have been given annually since 1944 from a grant from Dr. Ross Thalheimer, a Johns Hopkins University instructor in philosophy and a University of Washington instructor in philosophy and Sociology.
 He was also President of the Thalheimer Foundation, Inc.”

-NAACP Parents’ Council school representatives, join us for our first meeting on
+NAACP Parents’ Council school representatives, join us for the September meeting on

 As an NAACP Parents’ Council representative you are expected to: